GravitoLtd/gravitoltd.github.io/docs/Gravito_V6_CMP/Getting_Started.md

 # Introducing Gravito CMP (New)!

-**Gravito CMP (New)** is a powerful, new tool from Gravito designed for ultimate customizability and flexibility.
+**Gravito CMP (New)** is the latest version of Gravito and is a powerful, new tool from Gravito designed for ultimate customizability and flexibility.
 It provides a single, consistent setup-to-deployment process for all CMP frameworks, making consent management smoother than ever!

+<span style="background-color: #FFFF00">Are you looking for the documentation of Gravito TCF CMP, Intelligent CMP or the PRO CMP.
+The links you had earlier will work and the documentation is still valid.
+If you cannot find a specific documentation please email us at **support(@)gravito.net** and we will help you with the same.</span>

 ## Quick Reminder:
 Have you registered with Gravito yet? 👉 [Get Registered Here](https://adminv2.gravito.net).